Silvestre08/Microservices/Messaging/README.md

  So basically when receiving a message and, as a consequence of processing that message, more messages will be published, the inbox table keeps the messages until the messages in the outbox table have been dispatched.

+ ## Sagas
+Sagas are mechanisms to coordinate or orchestrate changes in state across multiple services